hfp/libxstream/samples/ozaki/README.md

 the same figures are 0.66 -> 0.28 ms at n=257, 26.5 -> 22.0 at n=4096
 and 15.8 -> 12.6 in fp32, also bit-identical.

-The residue planes it needs are the bulk of the per-call device scratch, which is why `OZAKI_ARENA` matters: without it every call creates and destroys them (402 MB at n=4096), and on a device where libxstream has no memory pool that cost dominates - 34 ms per call against 6 ms on a GH200 at n=4096.
-The arena carves that scratch from one allocation kept for the life of the context, so it is enabled by default exactly where there is no pool. `OZAKI_ARENA=0` restores per-call allocation and a positive value caps the arena in MB, falling back per buffer when a call needs more.
+The residue planes it needs are part of the per-call device scratch, together with the operand planes and the device copy of C. `OZAKI_ARENA` carves all of it from one allocation kept for the life of the context instead of creating and destroying it per call, which is worth a factor of 6.7 at n=4096 on a GH200 and 18% on an H100 PCIe.
+It is enabled by default wherever libxstream has no memory pool, so on NVIDIA nothing needs setting.

+`OZAKI_ARENA=0` restores per-call allocation.
+A positive value caps the arena in MB, and sizing it wrong is worse than not capping: a call needing more than the cap falls back per buffer, and a first call that exceeds it gets no arena at all.
+The requirement is roughly 1.2 GB at n=4096 in FP64 and scales with n^2, or call `ozaki_scratch_size`.

+Set a positive value explicitly on a device that does have a pool but still wants the arena - `LIBXSTREAM_USM` on NVIDIA is that case, since the pool alone turns the arena off.
+Planes kept by `OZAKI_CACHE` are never carved, so the two knobs are independent.
 A caller that owns device memory can supply it instead with `ozaki_scratch_size`/`ozaki_scratch_set` (the benchmark does so under `OZAKI_SCRATCH=1`); the interceptor in LIBXS relies on the default, since a BLAS call cannot be handed a workspace.

 Two things to know.
 Reading the profile, the two kernel rows have to be added for a total; the FLOP rate is attributed to the GEMM row alone.